Janiculum: 19th century to present

-The Janiculum is the site of a battle in 1849 between the forces of Garibaldi, defending the revolutionary Roman Republic against French forces, who were fighting to restore the temporal power of the Pope over Rome.
+The Janiculum is the site of a battle in 1849 between the forces of Garibaldi, defending the revolutionary Roman Republic, and French forces, who were fighting to restore the temporal power of the Pope over Rome.
 Several monuments to Garibaldi and to the fallen in the wars of Italian independence are on the Janiculum.

 Daily at noon, a cannon fires once from the Janiculum in the direction of the Tiber as a time signal.
 This tradition goes back to December 1847, when the cannon of the Castel Sant'Angelo gave the sign to the surrounding belltowers to start ringing at midday.
 In 1904, the ritual was transferred to the Janiculum and continued until 1939.
 On 21 April 1959, popular appeal convinced the Commune of Rome to resume the tradition after a twenty-year interruption.

 The hill is featured in the third section of Ottorino Respighi's tone poem Pines of Rome.